 You could be a young mother or father where your spouse and children have no interest in being vegan.
 How do you go about preparing meals?
 How do you deal with the smell of dead animals in the kitchen or in your trash?

-Maybe you’re living at home with your parents and don’t know a thing about cooking, yet you can’t expect your mum to start cooking your vegan meals every day.
+Maybe you’re living at home with your parents and don’t know a thing about cooking, yet you can’t expect your mum or dad to start cooking your vegan meals every day.

 These are real, hard situations.